-This Management Plan has been drawn up following detailed survey work of the Ethelbert Road and Athelstan Road Conservation Area.
+This Management Plan has been drawn up following detailed survey work of the proposed Ethelbert Road and Athelstan Road Conservation Area by The Conservation Studio in collaboration with Thanet District Council's conservation staff.
 Its recommendations relate specifically to the Conservation Area, and it is not intended to include general advice about the control of conservation areas, which is set out in the Council's document Conservation Areas in Thanet - Conservation Areas Management Plan (March 2008 presently under revision).
 This document also includes advice about the quality of new development which will be needed in all of Thanet's conservation areas, and may be amended and updated in the future once the current work on the new conservation areas in Cliftonville is complete.